Reporting Boundary: Cambridge office

 Wrenbridge also measured its Social Value contribution.
 Wrenbridge’s Social Value contribution in the year ending March 2021 was £197,230.

 “Property developers and investors have an important role to play in a sustainable transition, so I’m pleased to see Wrenbridge make this commitment.
 The team’s ambition is admirable and the company is clearly serious about embedding sustainability into all of its operations.
 Measuring and committing to reducing its carbon footprint is a great first step in a long but rewarding journey.
 It will bring benefits to its clients, staff, and the planet.
 I look forward to joining Wrenbridge in the progress it makes.”

 “At Wrenbridge, we recognise our part in reducing global emissions and supporting the transition to a low-carbon economy.
 We aspire to be among global leaders in sustainable development and therefore place significant emphasis on integrating ESG considerations into all aspects of design and construction, as well as in our business operations.
 Planet Mark certification supports these commitments and enables us to achieve an environmental and social impact that is responsible.
 This approach allows us to create lasting value for our investors and communities.”

-Wrenbridge has sought to lessen its impact on the world its carbon cutting commitments.
-As a result of the Covid-19 pandemic, Wrenbridge has committed to build back better with a greater focus on climate and sustainability.
+Wrenbridge has sought to lessen its impact on the world its carbon-cutting commitments.
+As a result of the Covid-19 pandemic, Wrenbridge has committed to building back better with a greater focus on climate and sustainability.
 New projects such as the Fuse warehouse development are being designed with sustainable principles embedded into construction, and the company has also protected an acre of endangered rainforest in South America through a collaboration with conservation charity Cool Earth.

-As part of the Planet Mark certification, Wrenbridge has committed to make a year-on-year reduction.
+As part of the Planet Mark certification, Wrenbridge has committed to making a year-on-year reduction.